 Now our report is showing us all the records that require updating.

-Export the report.
-Another pop up will appear where you will be able to choose additional options if needed.
-It will be downloaded to your computer according to your internet browser protocols.
+Click Export on the pop up menu.
+The report will be downloaded to your computer according to your internet browser protocols.

 Open in Excel and Update